Differentially Private Zeroth-Order Methods for Scalable Large Language Model Finetuning: Introduction

-Although the DP-SGD-based methods mentioned above have made the best effort to squeeze performance out of DP-SGD, the inefficiency inherent in SGD continues to hinder achieving a satisfactory ``privacy-utility-scalability'' tradeoff for LLM finetuning.
-That is, the gradient calculation requires caching all intermediate activations during the forward pass and gradients during the backward pass, which leads to prohibitive memory usage for LLM finetuning, i.e., consuming up to $12\times$ the memory usage required for inference \cite{malladi2023fine}.
-Driven by such limitation, recent nonprivate LLM finetuning methods turn to zeroth-order methods, which circumvent the scalability issues associated with gradient computations by approximating them using two inferences \cite{malladi2023fine} \cite{zhao2024second} \cite{zhang2024revisiting}.
-In nonprivate LLM finetuning, the effectiveness of zeroth-order methods has been validated through both theoretical and empirical studies, which suggests a promising direction for developing the DP LLM finetuning method.
+Although the DP-SGD-based methods mentioned above have made the best effort to squeeze performance out of DP-SGD, the inefficiency inherent in SGD continues to hinder achieving a satisfactory ``privacy-utility-scalability'' tradeoff for LLM fine-tuning.
+That is, the gradient calculation requires caching all intermediate activations during the forward pass and gradients during the backward pass, which leads to prohibitive memory usage for LLM fine-tuning, i.e., consuming up to $12\times$ the memory usage required for inference \cite{malladi2023fine}.
+Driven by such limitation, recent nonprivate LLM fine-tuning methods turn to zeroth-order methods, which circumvent the scalability issues associated with gradient computations by approximating them using two inferences \cite{malladi2023fine} \cite{zhao2024second} \cite{zhang2024revisiting}.
+In nonprivate LLM fine-tuning, the effectiveness of zeroth-order methods has been validated through both theoretical and empirical studies, which suggests a promising direction for developing the DP LLM fine-tuning method.

-In this paper, we strive to achieve a better ``privacy-utility-scalability'' tradeoff for DP LLM finetuning, through the lens of zeroth-order methods that are previously under-explored in DP literature.
+In this paper, we strive to achieve a better ``privacy-utility-scalab-ility'' tradeoff for DP LLM fine-tuning, through the lens of zeroth-order methods that are previously under-explored in DP literature.
 We comprehensively investigate DP zeroth-order methods from both theoretical and empirical perspectives, rather than treating the zeroth-order method as a drop-in replacement for SGD.

 We further leverage pruning to enhance DP zeroth-order LLM fine-tuning where LLM is updated on a subset of parameters with zeroth-order optimizer.
 We are motivated by the insights drawn from the following three factors.
 Firstly, a large proportion of LLM's parameters are typically redundant, and fine-tuning only a subset of parameters can yield significant improvements in downstream tasks.
 Secondly, reducing the dimensionality of the parameters to be updated improves the accuracy of zeroth-order gradient estimation.
 Lastly, since only a subset of parameters is updated with private data, the scale of DP noise introduced will also be reduced.
 Moreover, we further design multiple pruning strategies to enhance model performance under private settings.